RagnarB83/ash-documentation/docs/workflows.rst

 As an ASH-script is pure Python, this allows one to easily create advanced workflows in a single script.

-For example (Example 1), a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs)
+For example, a geometry optimization of a structure in on QM-program can easily be combined with a subsequent frequency job and this can be followed by a subsequent higher-level single-point energy job (even with different QM programs).
+See Example 1.

-Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.), see Example 2.
+Simple for-loops can also be created to run multiple jobs with slightly different parameters (different theory level, different geometry etc.).
+See Example 2.

-An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.
+An even more advanced workflow combines metadynamic-based conformational sampling (Crest procedure by Grimme) from a starting structure, automatically performs DFT geometry optimizations for each conformer and finally evaluates a high-level single-point energy.